mdrachuk/serious/docs/types.md

 - or another Timestamp object.

 ### Email
-`serious.types.Email` is a string that conforms to email format.
-It will serialized to string.
-Email object has additional properties (username, label, domain).
+`serious.types.Email` is a string that conforms to email format, so it can have additional properties: username, label, domain.

-Having a separate class instead of using regular string allows adding additional methods and properties to it, as well as ensuring by type checkers, that our code is valid.
+Having a separate class instead of using regular string not only allows for additional methods and computed properties, but also lets static type checkers more data to validate, and makes code more readable adding semantics to data.
 It is a great example of implementing a [Tiny Types pattern][tiny-types].

 ```python